UNDERSTAND YOUR OPTIONS WHEN IT COMES TO SPOUSAL SUPPORT/ALIMONY.

 Whether acting as an attorney or mediator, Wendy Alton can guide you toward creative solutions that are fair to both parties.
 For example, you may decide to give more property to one party and waive spousal support if they do not need monthly income.
 Sometimes deciding not to pursue spousal support gives couples more closure.

-Contact Wendy About Spousal Support
+Contact Our Ann Arbor Spousal Support Lawyer

 If you are wondering about spousal support or modifications, please call 734-673-3567 or contact Wendy online.
 Each case is different, so it helps to discuss your spousal support concerns directly with Wendy Alton in a confidential, no-cost consultation.